lo6ic/cs-blog/posts/react-&-gatsby-learning-series.md

    - <a href="https://christopherschedler.com/posts/react-state-and-side-effects-with-hooks" target="_blank">React state and side effects with hooks</a>

-   - Context and advanced state management
+   - <a href="https://christopherschedler.com/posts/react-context-and-advanced-state-patterns" target="_blank">Context and advanced state management</a>

    - React Router and navigation